Genius Hacks That Make Laundry Day Less of a Hassle

 Instant drying rack

-Does your family have a lot of clothes that cannot be put in the drier?
+Got a lot of clothes that can’t put in the drier?
 Even those collapsible drying racks with several bars for draping wet clothes still aren’t enough for big laundry days.
 And if you hang wet clothes on top of wet clothes, it lengthens the dry time significantly and can even leave your clothes smelling a little musty.

 To fix your air-drying space shortage, hack yourself an instant drying rack: